 APV’s State and Federal Lobbying Team

-Jessica Johnson leads the organization’s legislative and political work on behalf of all New Mexico’s animals.
+As Chief Legislative Officer, Jessica Johnson leads APV’s legislative and political work on behalf of all New Mexico’s animals.
+She also oversees Animal Protection of New Mexico’s programmatic and legal work to prevent wildlife and equine cruelty.
 With more than five years of experience in government relations on behalf of animal protection, Jessica’s expertise includes special event organizing, training, legislative analysis, campaign strategy, digital communications, and creating order from chaos.
 Prior to her current position, Jessica served as Senior Manager of Grassroots Advocacy in the ASPCA’s Government Relations department in Washington, D.C., where she led efforts to organize citizen support for state and federal legislation, ballot measures, voter registration, and get-out-the-vote efforts.
 Jessica earned a J.D. from Lewis & Clark Law School in 2011, where she specialized in environmental & animal law and received the Animal Law Leadership Award upon graduation.
-She lives in Santa Fe, NM with her husband and beloved rescued canines, Polly and Zelda, with whom she enjoys hiking across New Mexico’s fabulous landscapes.
+She lives in Santa Fe, NM with her husband and beloved rescued canines, Zelda and Edwin, with whom she enjoys hiking across New Mexico’s fabulous landscapes.

 Elisabeth Jennings has served as Animal Protection of New Mexico’s/APV’s Executive Director since 1993, but began lobbying in New Mexico in 1989 as a volunteer.
 Since then she has worked to encourage a broader segment of New Mexicans to get actively involved in promoting animal protection legislation and holding legislators accountable for their important votes on bills that impact animals.
 Elisabeth grew up around all kinds of animals, including dogs, cats, and horses, where she learned to appreciate what animals offer to our lives.
 Jennings has lived in New Mexico since 1987, and enjoys spending time doing just about anything outdoors with her husband.